apache/lucenenet/websites/site/contributing/make-release.md

     git push <remote> master --tags
     ```

-- Execute a complete test locally (it can take up to an hour, but you may do the next step in parallel):
+- Execute a complete test locally (it can take around 20 minutes, but you may do the next step in parallel):

   ```powershell
   build -pv:<packageVersion> -t -mp:10
   ```

-- Execute a complete test on a temporary Azure DevOps organization (it can take up to an hour) (see [build instructions on README.md](https://github.com/apache/lucenenet#azure-devops)).
+- Execute a complete test on a temporary Azure DevOps organization (it can take around 30-40 minutes) (see [build instructions on README.md](https://github.com/apache/lucenenet#azure-devops)).

 ## Successful Release Preparation